 Torres has a Klingon mother and a human father.
 Torres rejects her Klingon heritage to a great extent.
 However, she seems to have some anger management problems due to that heritage at the genetic level.
 Torres is split into a full-blooded human and a full-blooded Klingon in Faces.
 The Klingon Torres ends up saving the human Torres.
 The lesson of the Faces episode is that her Klingon side is not a deficit but a plus that gives her strength, courage and grit.

 In Barge of the Dead, Torres has a near death experience and meets her Klingon mother in Klingon hell.
 The mother of Torres is in hell because Torres has rejected her Klingon heritage.
 In the end, Torres is reconciled with her Klingon heritage.
 Torres is the opposite of Worf.
 Worf embraces his Klingon identity while Torres rejects her Klingon heritage.
 In both cases, their bicultural identity is a part of what defines the character.

-Seven of Nine was created to provide a third person view of the human condition like Spock and Data (Poe, 2001).
+Seven of Nine provides a third person view of the human condition like Spock and Data (Poe, 2001).
 Seven of Nine explores the pros and cons of individualism versus collectivism.
 Human cultures do not neatly divide into logical versus emotional cultures.
 Perhaps cultures can be described as being warm versus cold and having different forms of emotional expression.
 The Spock/Data cultural dichotomy is very artificial.
 However, some societies are more collectivist than others and this is dealt with empirically by Hofstede.